ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

+This interaction demonstrates the power of these multimodal commands where voice and touch are used interchangeably or in conjunction.
+These commands can be categorized into three interaction design goals (see \autoref{fig:interaction}):

-\begin{enumerate}[label={\bfseries I\arabic*}] \item \textbf{Access off-screen content}: For example, the user noticed abnormal motion on their living room security camera footage.
-So they can say, ``Show me the lock status history in the same room.''
-This interaction would usually require multiple GUI navigation steps to access the content. \item \textbf{Access off-screen actions}: For example, the user says, ``Share this creator/comment'' while watching a YouTube video.
-Some actions are hidden behind a menu or a button, and some are not accessible on mobile devices. \item \textbf{Combine multiple actions/content}: For example, the user says, ``Order what I ordered last time'' while looking at a food delivery app.
-This usually requires the user to go back and forth between an order detail page and a menu page. \end{enumerate}
+\aptLtoX[graphic=no,type=html]{ \begin{enumerate} \item[\textbf{I1}] \textbf{Access off-screen content} (C1, C4): For example, the user is looking at the smart home app and notices abnormal motion on the smart home app's living room security camera.
+So they can talk to the smart home app, ``Show me the lock status history in the same room of this device.''
+This interaction usually requires multiple GUI navigation steps (go to the device's room page, navigate to the door lock section, check door lock history) to access the content. \item[\textbf{I2}] \textbf{Access off-screen actions} (C2): For example, the user says, ``Share this creator/comment'' while watching a YouTube video.
+Some actions are hidden behind a menu or a button, and some are not accessible at all on mobile devices. \item[\textbf{I3}] \textbf{Combine multiple actions/content} (C5): For example, the user says, ``Order what I ordered last time'' while looking at a food delivery app.
+This usually requires the user to go back and forth between an order detail page and a menu page. \end{enumerate} }{ \begin{enumerate}[label=\textbf{I\arabic*}] \item \textbf{Access off-screen content} (C1, C4): For example, the user is looking at the smart home app and notices abnormal motion on the smart home app's living room security camera.
+So they can talk to the smart home app, ``Show me the lock status history in the same room of this device.''
+This interaction usually requires multiple GUI navigation steps (go to the device's room page, navigate to the door lock section, check door lock history) to access the content. \item \textbf{Access off-screen actions} (C2): For example, the user says, ``Share this creator/comment'' while watching a YouTube video.
+Some actions are hidden behind a menu or a button, and some are not accessible at all on mobile devices. \item \textbf{Combine multiple actions/content} (C5): For example, the user says, ``Order what I ordered last time'' while looking at a food delivery app.
+This usually requires the user to go back and forth between an order detail page and a menu page. \end{enumerate} }

-The common theme of these interactions is that they require the multimodal interaction framework to understand the content and actions available in the app.
-For the \textit{content}, the framework needs to know what the content on the screen is, how to access it, and how to represent it to show the retrieved content.
-For the \textit{actions}, the framework needs to know the list of available actions and how to reflect changes back to the user after the action is triggered.
-Finally, the framework needs to understand the \textit{user's complex intent} and potentially represent it as a series of actions and content.
+The common theme among these interactions is that they require the multimodal interaction framework to understand the content and actions available in the app.
+For content, the framework needs to know what is the content on the screen, how to access it, and how to represent returned content (from user-initiated commands) to show the retrieved content.
+For actions, the framework needs to know the list of available actions and how to render changes on the user interface after the action is triggered.
+Finally, the framework needs to translate the user's intent, which may be rich, into possibly a series of actions and content displays.